 For the Putnam Sustainable Retirement Funds, the fees paid to Putnam Investor Services with respect to assets attributable to retail accounts holding class A, class B, class C, class R and class Y shares, are based on a specified rate of the fund's average daily net assets attributable to such retail accounts.
-The fees paid to Putnam Investor Services with respect to defined contribution plan accounts holding class A, class B, class C, class R and class Y shares are based on a specified rate of the average of the net assets attributable to such defined contribution plan accounts invested in a fund as of the end of the month and the end of the prior month.
+The fees paid to Putnam Investor Services with respect to defined contribution plan accounts holding class A, class B, class C, class R and class Y shares and class A, class B, class C, class R and class Y shares are based on a specified rate of the average of the net assets attributable to such defined contribution plan accounts invested in a fund as of the end of the month and the end of the prior month.

-As of July 1, 2023, except with respect to Putnam Ultra Short MAC Series, Sustainable Retirement Funds and the Putnam Retirement Advantage Funds, Putnam Investor Services has a greed, through the later of the one year period following the effective date of the next annual update of each fund's registration statement or August 31, 2024, that the aggregate investor servicing fees for the fund's retail and defined contribution plan accounts will not exceed an annual rate of 0.250% of the fund's average daily net assets attributable to such accounts.
+As of July 1, 2023, except with respect to Putnam Ultra Short MAC Series, the Putnam Sustainable Retirement Funds and the Putnam Retirement Advantage Funds, Putnam Investor Services has agreed, through the later of the one year period following the effective date of the next annual update of each fund's registration statement or August 31, 2024, that the aggregate investor servicing fees for the fund's retail and defined contribution plan accounts will not exceed an annual rate of 0.250% of the fund's average daily net assets attributable to such accounts.

-Other than for the Putnam Retirement Advantage Funds, the fee paid to Putnam Investor Services with respect to class R5 shares is based on an annual rate of 0.15% of each fund's average daily net assets attributable to class R5 shares, except that an annual rate of 0.12% of each fund's average daily net assets attributable to class R5 shares applies to Putnam Dynamic Asset Allocation Conservative Fund, Putnam Global Income Trust and Putnam Income Fund.
+Other than for the Putnam Retirement Advantage Funds and Putnam Sustainable Retirement Funds, the fee paid to Putnam Investor Services with respect to class R5 shares is based on an annual rate of 0.15% of each fund's average daily net assets attributable to class R5 shares, except that an annual rate of 0.12% of each fund's average daily net assets attributable to class R5 shares applies to Putnam Dynamic Asset Allocation Conservative Fund, Putnam Global Income Trust and Putnam Income Fund.

-For all funds other than the Putnam Retirement Advantage Funds, the fee paid to Putnam Investor Services with respect to class R6 shares is based on an annual rate of 0.05% of each fund's average daily net assets attributable to class R6 shares.
+For all funds other than the Putnam Retirement Advantage Funds and Putnam Sustainable Retirement Funds, the fee paid to Putnam Investor Services with respect to class R6 shares is based on an annual rate of 0.05% of each fund's average daily net assets attributable to class R6 shares.